Kenmore Church

 Taking the kirk on as a non-denominational community space would require significant commitment and support from the community.

-In the meantime, if you have any questions, or wish to make your views known, please contact:
+If you have any questions, wish to make your views known, or could offer help with this project, please contact:

 Community Council: info@kenmore-and-district-cc.org.uk